affinitydb/doc/terminology.md

 and then query with <pre>'SELECT * FROM age_limit(18);'</pre>

 ###Uncommitted PIN
-This concept is more or less invisible, depending on the interface used to talk to ChaosDB.
+This concept is more or less invisible, depending on the interface used to talk to Affinity.
 An uncommitted [PIN](#pin) is a representation that is not yet stored in the database.
 The C++ interface allows to create uncommitted PINs in memory, that can be inter-connected (and form any number of graphs).
 These PINs can be committed very efficiently in a single-operation transaction